Cacti/documentation/How-To-Poller-5-to-1-min.md

 mkdir -p /tmp/cacti/rrd_new
 mkdir -p /tmp/cacti/rrd_fin
 ```
-Make sure that you have enought space on temporary disk.
+Make sure that you have enough space on temporary disk.
 You need more than twice of rra directory size.

 ## Move rrd files